 The results of the current analysis indicate that Plane-of-Window noise levels will range between 63 and 68 dBA during the daytime period (07:00-23:00) and between 55 and 60 dBA during the nighttime period (23:00-07:00).
 The highest noise level (68 dBA) occurs at the south façade, which is closest and most exposed to Richmond Road.
 Building components with a higher Sound Transmission Class (STC) rating will be required where exterior noise levels exceed 65 dBA, as indicated in Figure 3.
-Noise levels at areas identified as Outdoor Living Areas (OLAs) do not exceed 55 dBA.
-As such, acoustic mitigation for these areas will not be required.

 Results of the calculations also indicate that the development will require central air conditioning, which will allow occupants to keep windows closed and maintain a comfortable living environment.
-A Type D Warning Clause will be required on all Lease, Purchase, and Sale Agreements, as summarized in Section 6.
+A Type D Warning Clause will be required on all Lease, Purchase, and Sale Agreements.
+Additionally, noise levels at receptor 5 (Pool Area), marginally exceeds 55 dBA.
+As such, a Type A Warning Clause will be required on Lease, Purchase, and Sale Agreements.
+Both clauses are summarized in section 6.